 '''

-curl http://localhost:14000 -F action=AddObjectClassImages

--F recognizer=vehicles

 -F imagedata=@car42.jpg,bike19.jpg

 -F imagelabels=car42,bike19

 '''

-4. Annotate each training image.
+5. Annotate each training image.
 An annotation identifies a region of a training image that contains an object, and the class that the object belongs to.
 Media Server can then use that region of the image to train the recognizer.
 You can add multiple annotations to the same image, if the image contains multiple objects.

 The following example adds an annotation to the image "car42", associating a region covering the center 25% of the image with the "car" object class.
-The region is specified by the Boxes parameter, which is a comma-separated list of values in the form (Left,top,width,height).
+The region is specified by the Boxes parameter, which is a comma-separated list of values in the form (Left, top, width, height).
 Left specifies the distance from the left side of the image to the left side of the region.
 Top specifies the distance from the top of the image to the top of the region.
 Width and Height specify the width and height of the region.
 The values are in pixels, unless you set RegionsAsPercentage=true (in which case specify Left and Width as a percentage of the image width and Top and Height as a percentage of the image height).

-To obtain a list of training images that have been added to the recognizer but have not been annotated, use the action ListUnannotatedObjectClassImages.
+TIP: To obtain a list of training images that have been added to the recognizer but have not been annotated, use the action ListUnannotatedObjectClassImages.

-5. Train Media Server by building the recognizer.
+6. Train Media Server by building the recognizer.
 For example: